 Not every comic book has to be grim of overly serious.
 I’m quite happy to hear enemy names proclaimed proudly.
 It has its place, and though I may have rolled my eyes a couple of times I really did enjoy the spectacle.
 My fears of a CGI fest were not realized, as it was all appropriate and very exciting.
 I could watch Spidey swinging around new York for an age.

 Despite myself, I can’t help but root for The Amazing Spider-Man 2.
-No it doesn’t do enough to warrant its title, but damnit I really enjoyed it.
+No it doesn’t do enough to warrant its title, but I enjoyed it.
 I just wish the story matched the performances given by a great cast.
-We have a definitive Spider-Man.
+It has a great Spider-Man.
 Now we need the story to back it up.